sabuhiabbas/unit3_2023-project/README.md

 # Criteria D: Functionality
 ## A video demonstrating the proposed solution with narration
+Please find the video in [this link](https://youtu.be/HfCwjyDmsc0) to watch how the application function.

 [^1]: "Python."
 Wikipedia, Wikimedia Foundation, 10 Feb.
 2023, https://en.wikipedia.org/wiki/Python.
 [^2]: "Why Choose Python."
 Python.org, Python Software Foundation, 10 Feb.
 2023, https://www.python.org/about/gettingstarted/.